 A guided tour of Opera Nationale de Paris can be a highlight of the Paris itinerary for first-timers.
 Not only does it bewitch the visitors with the opulent interiors but also introduces one to the Parisian culture.

 Palais Garnier redefines grandeur.
 One can easily visualize the past when it first opened.
-The noble ladies dressed in their best attire descending the royal staircases with commoners cheering through their pigeon-hole docks.
+The noble ladies dressed in their best attire descended the royal staircases with commoners cheering through their pigeon-hole docks.
 Something so like modern-day movie-award shows.

 Palais Garnier has been the main center of Opera performance in the French language during the 17th and 18th centuries.